sudoersllc/opsbox-docs/docs/core/getting_started/configuration.md

 There are 4 configuration parameters that help you see what you want to see:

-- `log_level`, which specifies the minimum level of logs you want to see.
+- `--log_level`, which specifies the minimum level of logs you want to see.
     Must be one of "TRACE", "DEBUG", "INFO", "WARNING", "ERROR", and "CRITICAL".
-- `log_file`, which specifies a path to a log file you want to output to.
+- `--log_file`, which specifies a path to a log file you want to output to.
-- `init_debug`, which allows you to see traces from the *very beginning* of our progrms execution.
+- `--init_debug`, which allows you to see traces from the *very beginning* of our program's execution.
     Useful mostly for people developing these parts of opsbox.
-- `verbose`, which allows you to see the data that flows in certain parts of the application on the CLI.
+- `--verbose`, which allows you to see the data that flows in certain parts of the application on the CLI.

 By default, we output to `stdout`, and we specify the "INFO" logging level.